 participating in the conversation by commenting is a powerful marketing practice that can help build your brand as a writer and drive traffic to your website.
 The problem that arises, is since Google focuses heavily on links within their algorithm and comments have a low barrier to entry for getting those links, comments quickly get filled with spam and links.

-With the amount of spam that riddles the blog comment threads it’s important to align yourself, as a writer and marketer of your business, with the people who are actually commenting to have a conversation.
-You don’t want to be placed the same company as a spammer, as it can hurt your brand as a business, make you less credible, and get you lumped in with the other spammers who are just out to game the system without putting forth the effort.
+With the amount of spam that riddles the comment threads, it’s important to align yourself, as a writer and marketer of your business, with the people who are actually commenting to have a conversation.
+You don’t want to be placed the same company as a spammer, as it can hurt your brand as a business, make you less credible, and gets you lumped in with the other spammers who are just out to game the system without putting forth the effort.